 Hazardous Materials Cooperative Research Program Overview

 A pilot cooperative research program focused on hazardous materials transportation was authorized in the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
-The Hazardous Materials Cooperative Research Program (HMCRP) is sponsored by the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) and managed by the National Academies, acting through its Transportation Research Board (TRB).
-A contract to begin work on the HMCRP pilot has been executed between PHMSA and the National Academies and became effective on September 1, 2006.
+The Hazardous Materials Cooperative Research Program (HMCRP) is sponsored by the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) and managed by the National Academies of Sciences, Engineering, and Medicine, acting through its Transportation Research Board (TRB).
+A contract to begin work on the HMCRP pilot has been executed between PHMSA and the Academies and became effective on September 1, 2006.

 The safety, security, and environmental concerns associated with transportation of hazardous materials are growing in number and complexity.
 Hazardous materials are substances that are flammable, explosive, or toxic or that, if released, produce effects that would threaten human safety, health, the environment, or property.
 Hazardous materials are moved throughout the country by all modes of freight transportation, including ships, trucks, trains, airplanes, and pipelines.